pronovic/vplan/DEVELOPER.md

 - run test -ch: Run the unit tests with coverage and open the HTML report
 - run tox: Run the Tox test suite used by the GitHub CI action
 - run server: Run the vplan REST server at localhost:8080
+- run server -r: Run the vplan REST server, removing the database first
 - run vplan: Run the vplan client against localhost:8080
+- run rmdb: Remove the sqlite database files used for local testing
+- run release: Release a specific version and tag the code
+- run build: Build artifacts and push the released tag to GitHub
 ```

 ## Integration with PyCharm